celo-org/celo-monorepo/packages/docs/GLOSSARY.md

 ## Proof-of-Stake

 The system that determines the participants in a Byzantine Fault Tolerant consensus mechanism.
-[Celo's Proof-of-Stake mechanism](celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of [CELO](#celo-native-asset) into [Locked Gold](#locked-gold) then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.
+[Celo's Proof-of-Stake mechanism](celo-codebase/protocol/proof-of-stake/README.md) permits accounts to convert units of [CELO](#celo-native-asset) into [Locked CELO](#locked-gold) then vote for Validator Groups, such that an election held at the end of every epoch selects a new set of validators for the following epoch.

 ## RC1